The Mig -21 Was the Mainstay of the Indian Air Force for Five Decades or More

 The MIG 21 Enters IAF Service

 The MIG 21 was inducted into the air force despite dire warnings by the administration of General Eisenhower.
-The IAF made the MIG its main battle worthy aircraft.
+The IAF made the MIG its main first-line aircraft.
 In 1962 China and India fought a border war, but the IAF was not used.
-This was a political decision by Nehru not to escalate the conflict.
+This was a political decision by Nehru.
+He did not have a stomach for a long war and was not keen to escalate the conflict.
 The MIG saw action over Goa during its liberation by the Indian army.
 It also was used in the 1965 war and proved a worthy aircraft.

 Upgradation and Future